-Our management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2022 based on the criteria established in "Internal Control - Integrated Framework (2013)" by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+Our management assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2023 based on the criteria established in "Internal Control - Integrated Framework (2013)" by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+This has provided sufficient insight into the risks of the Company.